 In summary, the cash entry is always for the amount of cash received.
 The inventory needs to be debited (DB) and credited (CR) for the same amount.
 The difference goes to the contributions account (DB to decrease and CR to increase).

-If you receive a donation for assets that your nonprofit will be keeping and using in the course of business, this transaction would be recorded as a DB to the asset account and a CR to the your income account.
-It would then become part of your PP&E (Property, Plant and Equipment) and need to be depreciated accordingly.
+If you receive a donation for assets your nonprofit will keep and use in the course of business, record this transaction as a DB to the asset account and a CR to your income account.
+It would then become part of your PP&E (Property, Plant and Equipment) and needs to be depreciated accordingly.

 It will teach you how to: